 The FLSAOM Oriental Medicine Dispensary incorporates an extensive electronic database addressing product tracking and inventory.
 This system allows the dispensary to track lot and batch numbers of every product and individual herb purchased and dispensed.
 This level of quality assurance and patient protection is not readily available in many other dispensary settings.
 We believe that the FLSAOM Dispensary is leading the Oriental Medicine profession in this aspect of dispensary management.

-The FLSAOM Oriental Medicine Dispensary is a prime example of NYCC's mission of commitment to academic excellence, quality patient care, and professional leadership.
+The FLSAOM Oriental Medicine Dispensary is a prime example of NYCC's mission of commitment to academic excellence, leadership, and professional best practices.